A civil engineering degree in Qatar prepares you for work in the construction industry

 perfect job for you.

-hazards, and other factors during the planning and risk-analysis stages of a project.
+environmental hazards, and other factors during the planning and risk-analysis stages

 - Civil Engineers compile and submit permit applications to local, state, and federal

 agencies, verifying that projects comply with various regulations.